aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q13
-### ✍Addressing security concerns such as CSRF and XSRF in React applications
+### 💥 Addressing security concerns such as CSRF and XSRF in React applications

 <div align="right">